UPPMAX/linux-command-line-102/docs/lesson_plans/20251204/README.md

 - [x] Consider using real examples:
   I use Macbeth to work with in the `sed` session
 - [x] Use 1 session per page in my paper logbook
+- The `grep` session was/is OK
+- The `sed` session is new

-I want to use mixed breakout rooms again.
+- I want to use mixed (single versus duo) breakout rooms again